ncfranklin14/01-code-refractor/README.md

 * It's done when the webpage meets accessibility standards.

-* It's done when I view the source code and I find semantic HTML elements.
+* It's done when the source code has semantic HTML elements.

-* It's done when I view the structure of the HTML elements and I find that the elements follow a logical structure independent of styling and positioning.
+* It's done when the structure of the HTML elements follow a logical structure independent of styling and positioning.

-* It's done when I view the icon and image elements and I find accessible alt attributes.
+* It's done when the icon and image elements have accessible alt attributes.

-* It's done when I view the heading attributes and they fall in sequential order.
+* It's done when the heading attributes fall in sequential order.

-* It's done when I view the title element and I find a concise, descriptive title.
+* It's done when the title element is a concise, descriptive title.

 ## 💡 Notes